CrowdStrike/falcon-operator/docs/container/README.md

 #### (Option 2) Let operator mirror Falcon Container image to your local registry

-This is recommended for production.
 Requires advanced set-up to grant the operator push access to your local registry.
 The operator will then mirror Falcon Container image from CrowdStrike registry to your local registry of choice.

 Supported registries are: acr, ecr, gcr, and openshift.
 Each registry type requires advanced set-up enable image push.